 Before you set off, you need to be prepared, and we don’t just mean having a few snacks in case you get hungry.
 We mean prepared in every possible sense.
 Because although the Australian coast is one of the most beautiful anywhere on the planet, this will be an adventure that is not without its serious risks.

 You really shouldn’t even be considering this kind of trip unless you have prior experience of sailing.
 And if you haven’t got any, then you need to get some.
-Take lessons, work on a boat or volunteer – however you do it, the right experience now might just save your life.
+Take a sailing holiday (or two!) that includes lessons, work on a boat or volunteer – however you do it, the right experience now might just save your life.

 You also need to make sure that you have the right boat and equipment before you set off.
 It’s worth doing your research and finding out from others who have attempted similar journeys what kind of vessel and kit you’ll need.